 Dickinson Park features camper and electrical hookups and one of the best baseball diamonds in the state.
 For more information, contact the City of Clark or check their website at www.cityofclark.com.
 Picnic shelters, playground equipment, and horseshoe pits are featured alongside the baseball diamond, and high school football games are played there in the fall.
 The baseball park has been completely renovated by the Clark Rotary Club.
 The improvements include new lights, dugouts, chain link fences, press box, grandstand, sodding and an underground sprinkler system.
 A new concession stand and bathrooms were added recently.
 Dickinson Park is located 1 block north of Highway 212 on Cloud Street.

 The Swimming Pool Park complex features a heated swimming pool, outdoor basketball courts, volleyball courts, playground equipment, and picnic shelters.
 It is an excellent place for group picnics and get-togethers.
 Clark’s swimming pool was originally built with volunteer labor in the 1950’s, spearheaded by the Clark Rotary Club.
 The pool is open afternoons and evenings.
 Swimming lessons are given each summer.
-A butterfly garden at the park is in the planning stages.

 In 2006 the Clark Rotary Club planted 30 trees at the Clark Swimming Pool Park, and helped to water and take care of them through the summer and get them ready for winter.
 This was part of the Rotary Tree Project for the city of Clark.